Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

 The coefficients $a_{2l}$ are randomly generated from a uniform distribution $a_{2l}\sim \mathcal{U}_{[-0.2,0.3]}$.
 A total of $n$ patients per data set were randomly assigned $(1:1)$ to the experimental or control arm, with $P(\tau=1)= P(\tau=0) = \frac{1}{2}$.

 By using the inverse of the cumulative risk function for a log-normal distribution, we are able to compute the theoretical survival probabilities (details in Supplemental material) :

-A cohort of size $n$ individuals ($n \in \{2,000 ; 20,000\}$) is generated for each set, split into $50\%$ for the training set and $50\%$ for the test set.
-We generate independent censoring, and considered a moderate censoring rate of $20\%$.
+A cohort of $n$ individuals ($n \in \{2,000; 20,000\}$) is generated for each set, split into $50\%$ for the training set and $50\%$ for the test set.
+We generate independent censoring, and consider a moderate censoring rate of $20\%$.
 For each scenario, $100$ replications are performed.